iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.clevelandclinic___12.0.19.010_02/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.americanwell.android.member.clevelandclinic 2 reviews"/>
 </p>

+> Needs work.
+Waited multiple times for Drs to either cancel or that we're no longer available.
+This should be figured out before a patient has to wait.
+I also tried to make another apt for my infant, waited over 30 mins to finally be told by a Dr that virtual visits are not available for patients under 2.
+I could have avoid waiting if that would have been started at the beginning.<br> :date: __2021-05-29 17:30:06__

 > This app used to be great now it sux i have insurance seems that good ole Cleveland Clinic is out for the mighty dollar i used this app fine before now they want to charge 55 dollars then reimburse me i dont have no damn money on my card i live on SSI and have insurancs best add Caresource to your list<br> :date: __2020-12-13 19:51:21__

 > Medicare is not listed Didn't have enough money<br> :date: __2020-07-25 18:16:48__